IvanDurak0/blockchain-api/README.md

 // You can tell it to your friends so that they could transfer money to you const addressBTC = blockchainApi.getAddressBTC(rawPrivateKey);
 ```

+# Support
+You can support this project and transfer BTC to this address:

+1NBAH44o8zCY4WXQnpnksk1JjE6aPu9BfC